-Ubuntu’s user interface is called Unity.
+Ubuntu’s user interface is called GNOME.
 It is as simple as well as productive as it gets.
-Running and favorite apps in the dock on the right side (called the ‘Dash’) and app search on the Super (Windows) button.
+You can search anything from applications to files by pressing the Windows key.
 Is there any way you can make this simpler?

 There are no driver installation issues as Ubuntu comes with a hardware detector which detects, downloads and installs optimal drivers for your PC.
 Also, the installation comes with all the basic software like a music player, video player, an office suite and games for some time killing.

 Ubuntu has a great documentation and community support.
 Ubuntu forums and Ask Ubuntu provide an appreciable quality support in almost all aspects regarding Ubuntu.
 It’s highly probable that any question you might have will already be answered.
 And the answers are beginner friendly.

 For years, Linux Mint has been the number one Linux distribution on Distrowatch.
 Well deserved throne I must say.
 Linux mint is one of my personal favorites.
 It is elegant, graceful and provides a superior computing experience (out of the box).

 Linux Mint features the Cinnamon desktop environment.
 New Linux users who are still in the process of familiarizing themselves with Linux software will find Cinnamon very useful.
 All the software are very accessibly grouped under categories.
 Although this is nothing of a mind-blowing feature, to new users who do not know the names of Linux software, this is a huge bonus.